How to Register for a Sales Tax License in Michigan

 - Company name or owner’s name

-- Business name, assumed name of Doing Business As (DBA)
+- Legal business name or Doing Business As (DBA)

 - Physical and mailing address of the business